Clint Brown (musician)

-Bishop Clint Steven Brown (born April 29, 1963) is an American gospel musician.
+Bishop Clint Steven Brown (born April 29, 1963) is an American gospel musician and pastor.

 Early life

 Brown was born in Iota, Louisiana on April 29, 1963, as Clint Steven Brown.
 Brown grew up in the United Pentecostal Church (UPCI) and from a very young age began to play the piano for Sunday services.
 After services in his home church would conclude, Brown would sneak across town to the local Church Of God In Christ congregation.
 “I’d be the only white boy in the building.”
 Brown has said on many occasions.
 His experience with the Black Church would play a vital role in his music.
 He learned how to play the trumpet while in his middle and high school band.
 His father tried unsuccessfully to get him to work as a mechanic, instead he opted for a career in music.

 Not long after his decision to pursue music ministry, Brown was hired by several different ministries as a music director, until 1985 when he was hired to travel full time with Televangelist Mike Murdock.
 However, Brown was never personally given an opportunity to sing on stage in any of Murdock’s meetings.